 Is there a deadline to nominate someone?

-The deadline to submit a nomination is March 23, 2021.
+The deadline to submit a nomination is to be determined.

 How do I nominate someone for the Lakehead Leader or Lakehead Luminary awards?

 Nominator must complete and submit an online “Nomination Form”.
 Click here to submit!

 Who will review the nominations and select recipients?

 A review committee will consist of students, staff, faculty, and LUSU representatives.